 Every kidding doe needs a separate indoor pen of her own, where she and her kid can be together and protected.
-Kidding pens should be 4-5 square feet.
-If you have multiple does that come into season at the same time, you should allow 4-5 feet per doe.
+Kidding pens should be 16 – 25 square feet per doe.

 If your breeding is spaced throughout the year, kidding pens can be cleaned and re-used.
 These pens can be temporary, and put away out of season, but you should allow for that space inside your goat shelter if you plan to breed your goats.

 Food and Water

 In mild climates, where goats will only be sheltering overnight, having an indoor feed supply isn’t strictly necessary.
 However, if they will be in their shelter for longer periods, there will need to be a food supply.
 And goats always need access to clean, fresh water.
 You need to have enough watering stations that all your goats can drink at the same time, if they choose to.
 Make sure to plan enough space for food and water.